mrchief/array.partial/README.md

 ---

-> Like array.some but with exclusivity
+> When you want array.some but not array.every

 Useful when you need to determine "partially" selected states - like partially selecting tree nodes when some but not all child nodes are checked.